neuralmagic/sparseml/README.md

 ### 🌳 Export to ONNX

-The SparseML installation additionally provided a `sparseml.transformers.export_onnx` command to convert your recently trained model to ONNX.
+The SparseML installation additionally provides a `sparseml.transformers.export_onnx` command to convert your recently trained model to ONNX format.
 Be sure the `--model_path` argument points to your trained model's location.

 ```bash
 sparseml.transformers.export_onnx \